-In the model, years with high late-winter sea ice export result in a reduced sea ice cover.
+In the model, years with high late winter sea ice export result in a reduced sea ice cover.
 In CLIM the effect is even more pronounced.
-However, note that summer ice concentration and volume in CLIM are about 13 and 32 % larger than in CTRL.
-The case is similar for the summer sea ice exports and melt rates.
-In addition, the spread between the years is unrealistically low.
+However, note that summer ice concentration and volume in CLIM are by about 13 % and 32 % larger than in CTRL.
+Similar is true for the summer sea ice exports and melt rates.
+In addition, the spread between the years is unrealistically lowwhich is the consequence.
 Both artefacts are consequences of averaged forcing fields in the CLIM.

-Impact on fast ice decay
+250 6.1 Impact on fast ice decay

-New ice zones formed at the end of the winter during offshore advection events rapidly melt once the temperature rises above freezing.
-It stands to reason that the ice albedo feedback not only accelerates retreat of surrounding sea ice, but also leads to an earlier onset of fast ice decay.
+New ice zones formed at the end of the winter during offshore advection events rapidly melt once temperature rise above freezing.
+It stands to reason that the ice albedo feedback not only accelerate retreat of surrounding sea ice, but also leads to an earlier onset of fast ice decay.
 The Laptev Sea is characterized by an extensive fast ice extent.
-The interannual and seasonal variability and trends of the southeastern Laptev Sea fast ice, an area with the widest fast ice extent in the Arctic located between 77° N, 125° E and 72° N, 140° E, were recently investigated by Selyuzhenok et al. (2015).
-The authors used operational sea ice charts provided by AARI to determine the onset of fast ice growth, extent, beginning of breakup, and end of the fast ice season between 1999 and 2013.
+The interannual and seasonal variability and trends of the southeastern Laptev Sea fast ice, an area with the widest fast ice extent in the Arctic located between 77 °N, 125 °E and 72 °N, 140 °E, were recently investigated by Selyuzhenok et al. (2015).
+The authors used operational sea ice charts provided by AARI to determine onset of fast ice growth, extent, beginning of breakup, and end of fast ice season between 1999 and 2013.
 For a detailed description of methods and applied data we refer to Selyuzhenok et al. (2015).
 The fast ice edge in late spring closely follows the 20-25 m isobaths indicating that grounded ridges serve as an anchor point for fast ice and hence determine, among other factors, maximal fast ice extent.
-The onset of fast ice breakup starts near the Lena Delta and is closely correlated to the river breakup (compare Fig. 5 in Selyuzhenok et al., 2015).
-Mid-June river run-off overfloes fast which leads to a reduction in surface albedo.
+The onset of fast ice breakup starts near the Lena Delta and is closely correlated to the river breakup (compare Figure 5 in Selyuzhenok et al. (2015)).
+Mid of June river runoff overfloes fast which leads to a reduction in surface albedo.
 In addition, it contributes to a direct input of heat.
-As the fast ice breaks up along the delta, it continues to retreat eastward.
-Following Bareiss et al. (1999) further decay is controlled by onset of surface melt which was confirmed by Selyuzhenok et al. (2015), who find a strong correlation with the timing of the end of the fast ice season (time when fast ice extent drops below a certain threshold value) and the onset of surface melt derived from passive microwave data.
-The onset of breakup and end of the fast ice season both show negative trends of -0.3 and -1.0 days year-1, respectively.
-Hence, the time it takes for fast ice to decay is shortening by -1.3 days year-1.
+As the fast ice breaks up along the Delta, it continues to retreat eastward.
+Following Bareiss et al. (1999) further decay is controlled by onset of surface melt which was confirmed by Selyuzhenok et al. (2015) who find a strong correlation with the timing of the end of the fast ice season (time when fast ice extent drops below a certain threshold value) and the onset of surface melt derived from passive microwave data.
+The onset of breakup and end of fast ice season are both showing negative trends of -0.3 days/year and -1.0 days/year, respectively.
+Hence, the time it takes for fast ice to decay is shortening by -1.3 days/year.